fatihsavaskurt/frontend-mentor-projects/nft-preview-card-component-main/README.md

 - CSS custom properties
 - Flexbox
 - CSS Grid
+- @Media Query

 ### What I learned

 I learned how to use CSS box model system (margin, padding, display method etc.).
-I learned what kind of situation use position and display and improved my usage.
+I learned what kind of situation use position and display and improved my usage, CSS Media Query system.

 ### Useful resources